1907 Western University of Pennsylvania football team: Ohio Northern

 On election day, November 5, 1907, the Ohio Northern University Polar Bears from Ada, Ohio visited Pittsburgh to do battle with the WUP eleven at Exposition Park.
-Coach Moorehead started John Mackrell at quarterback to keep Swenson rested for the Saturday game with West Virginia.
+Coach Moorhead started John Mackrell at quarterback to keep Swenson rested for the Saturday game with West Virginia.
 Quince Banbury scored two first half touchdowns for the WUPs and they led 10–0 at half time.

 Early in the second half Quince Banbury scored his third touchdown and John Turner was successful on the goal kick to make the score 16–0.
 WUP end Maurice Goldsmith and Lyon of Ohio were ejected for fighting in the second half.
 The Polar Bears offense spent the remainder of the game in WUP territory but could not score.
 They were successful with utilizing the forward pass and fake punts to their advantage but the WUP defense would tighten and prevented any scoring.

 The WUP starting lineup for the game against Ohio Northern was Jay Frye (left end), Frank Van Doren (left tackle), Waldy Zieg (left guard), John Turner (center), John Shuman (right guard), Calvin Marshall (right tackle), Homer Roe (right end), John Mackrell (quarterback), Quince Banbury (left halfback), Winfred Banbury (right halfback) and Omar Mehl (fullback).
 Substitutions made during the game were: Maurice Goldsmith replaced Jay Frye at left end; Fred Klawuhn replaced Winfred Banbury at right halfback; and Joe Campbell replaced Maurice Goldsmith at left end.
 The game consisted of one twenty-five minute half and one twenty minute half.

 West Virginia

 On November 9 more than four thousand fans attended the ninth edition of the "Backyard Brawl" at Exposition Park.
 The Mountaineers were on a two-game losing streak.
 They lost at Marietta 4-2 and at Navy 6–0.
 WUP again started the Banburys and Omar Mehl in the backfield.

 The first half was a defensive standstill as neither offense could sustain a drive.
 The Mountaineers managed to reach the WUP fifteen yard line but then turned the ball over on downs.
 Early in the second half Shelton, the Mountaineer quarterback, was injured and carried from the field.
 The WUPs drove the ball to the three yard line but could not score.
 The Mountaineers punted to the fifty-five yard line.
 The WUP offense again marched down the field.
 Quince Banbury carried the ball six plays in a row and finally plunged into the end zone for the game's first touchdown.
 The goal after was not successful and WUP led 5–0.

-Coach Moorehead replaced the starting backs with Fred Klawuhn, Charles Springer and Joe Campbell.
+Coach Moorhead replaced the starting backs with Fred Klawuhn, Charles Springer and Joe Campbell.
 This ploy worked as the offense moved the ball easily through the West Virginia defense.
 Conversely, the West Virginia quarterback, Shelton, was injured and the Mountaineer offense struggled in the second half.
 Springer scored the second touchdown on a ten-yard burst up the middle.
 The goal kick after was unsuccessful and WUP led 10–0.
 The WUP offense had the ball on the Mountaineer two yard line when time was called.